Hari Kari Rapid

 About Hari Kari Rapid

-As you make your way downstream, you will encounter a long calm pool with a grassy bank at the right downstream end.
-This is a large area pull over and scout and gives you plenty of time to set up once you leave the bank.
+As you make your way downstream, you will encounter a long calm pool with a grassy bank on river right.
+This is a large area to pull over and scout.
+The pool will give you plenty of time to set up once you leave the bank.
 This rapid makes a sharp right hand turn.

 Above 3500 CFS: At flows above 3500, this rapid is fast and is all about the entrance.
 Enter down the tongue that is barely right of center with a hard right angle.
 As soon as you realize you have cleared the boulder on river right start charging in order to avoid the lateral coming off the left-hand side.
 Many boats flip off this lateral as they are charging right without enough momentum and then get broadsided.
 The bottom hole is massive but goes with enough momentum and as long as you are T’d up, otherwise keep up your momentum to skirt them on the right.